YutaMoriJP/kantan-components-docs/docs/tutorial-basics/Download.md

 ### Example 3

-In this example, we pass an image url to allow the user to download the imported image.
+In this example, we pass an the imported image to `url` to allow the user to download the image.

 [CodeSandbox](https://f0524.csb.app/download)